Boost students’ communication and writing skills, with strategies and

 examples to help them craft their own stories, tell their truth and be

 The world should be the driving curriculum in our schools.
 Assignments should

 be authentic, have real-world connections and encourage students to create

-nonfiction, and include podcasts, popular culture, games and films to help
+beyond books and include podcasts, popular culture, games and films to help

 students build writing and critical-thinking skills.